phaserjs/phaser/README.md

 * Tilemap.createFromObjects can now turn a bunch of Tiled objects into Sprites in one single call, and copies across all properties as well.
 * Tween.onStartCallback and onCompleteCallback have been removed to avoid confusion.
 You should use the onStart, onLoop and onComplete events instead.
 * Button.forceOut default value has changed from true to false, so Buttons will revert to an Up state (if set) when pressed and released.
-* Body.drag has been removed.
-Please use the new Body.friction value instead (which is a number value, not a Point object)
 * The way the collision process callback works has changed significantly and now works as originally intended.
 * The World level quadtree is no longer created, they are now built and ripped down each time you collide a Group, this helps collision accuracy.
 * Bodies are no longer added to a world quadtree, so have had all of their quadtree properties removed such as skipQuadtree, quadTreeIndex, etc.
+* Body.drag has been removed.
+Please use the new Body.friction value instead (which is a number value, not a Point object)
+* Body.embedded and Body.wasTouching have been removed as they are no longer required.
+* Body.customSeparateX/Y have been removed as you should now use Body.customSeparateCallback.
+* Body.maxVelocity defaults have been removed from 10,000 to 2000.
+* Body.friction is new and has a default value of 0.1 - you may need to set this to zero depending on the type of game you're making.
+* Body.customSeparateCallback allows you to set your own callback when two Bodies need to separate rather than using the built-in method.

 New features: